bohruz/Concurrent-Traffic-Simulation/README.md

 In this project I developed a multi thread traffic simulator in which vehicles are moving along streets and crossing intersections.
 Each intersection is equipped with a traffic light, traffic lights are needed for road safety.
 In this project I built a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.

-For this project I used Modern C++ and concurrency safe guards like:
+For this project I used Modern C++ with concurrency safe guards like:
 * Mutexes
 * Locks
 * Message Queues